 Remove Siding Pieces

-If cardboard boxes are used, line each box with 6 mil polyethylene and leave enough excess plastic to cover the debris and seal the plastic-covered debris with duct tape.
+Load wet debris and other contaminated materials into sturdy containers, such as cardboard boxes or burlap sacks.
+If cardboard boxes are used, line each box with 6-mil polyethylene and leave enough excess plastic to cover the debris and seal the plastic-covered debris with duct tape.
 Boxes should then be wrapped in one or more layers of 6-mil plastic or inserted into a single pre-marked asbestos waste disposal bag.

-Clean Work Area
+Clean the Work Area

 Re-wet any debris on the strip of plastic next to the wall.
 While continuing to stand on the plastic strip next to the wall where the removal is being done, double bag or wrap all debris as described above.
 Then wrap or roll up the strip of plastic along the wall, working your way back to the entrance/exit “transition zone” strip of plastic.
 Step onto the transition zone plastic and double bag or wrap the last of the strip plastic.